Caligulaaaa/jellyfin-plugin-listenbrainz/doc/configuration.md

 ListenBrainz.
 Standard favorite sync (after playback of track finishes) is not affected.
 This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

+##### Allow no minimum play duration

+When enabled, all playback events (both "now playing" updates and regular listens) will be sent to ListenBrainz without requiring the default minimum duration check.

+By default, ListenBrainz requires that a track has been played for at least **4 minutes** or **50% of its runtime** (whichever is lower) before it counts as a valid listen.
+When this option is enabled, this requirement is bypassed, and all playback events will be recorded regardless of play duration.

+**Note:** This is a custom feature added to this fork of the plugin.
+The setting is stored in the plugin configuration under General Config and applies globally to all users.

+**Use cases:**
+- Recording very short tracks or interludes
+- Creating a complete listening history even for brief plays
+- Custom ListenBrainz-compatible servers with different requirements

+**Implementation details:**
+- The setting is stored as `IsMinimumPlayDurationBypassEnabled` in the plugin configuration file
+- When enabled, the bypass applies to both playback modes (PlaybackStopped and UserDataSaved event modes)
+- The feature is disabled by default to maintain compatibility with standard ListenBrainz behavior

 ##### Backup of listens

 Save listen locally before it is sent to ListenBrainz.
 To configure backups, first select the path where the backups